AusDTO/dta-website/pages/what-we-do/policies-and-programs/starting-a-digital-career/cadetship.md

 The digital cadetship program is for Australian citizens who are currently studying an undergraduate degree in a digital or technology related field.

-If you’ve completed 1st year (or equivalent) of your degree you can apply for the digital cadetship program.

 If you are currently studying one of the [listed degrees](/what-we-do/policies-and-programs/starting-a-digital-career/listed-degrees/) then you should consider applying.
+You’ll need to have completed at least 12 months of your degree by 2019.

 Double and honours degrees in these fields are also accepted.